-On day each June, the Eames Foundation thanks our members for their support by inviting them to experience a very special opportunity: to explore the Eameses’ approach to life and work through a variety of experiences.
+One day each June, the Eames Foundation thanks our members for their support by inviting them to experience a very special opportunity: to explore the Eameses’ approach to life and work through a variety of experiences.
 See the Eames House from the inside out, in guided tours of the ground floor of the Eames House and Studio.
 Enjoy delicious treats and a wide array of activities with a community of Eames family and fellow aficionados.
 And stay for our game (every year it is different), a creative capstone, with a highly desirable grand prize awarded at the end of the event!

 Members Appreciation Day is always celebrated close to June 20th, Charles and Ray’s wedding anniversary.
+Members Appreciation Day 2018 will be held on Saturday, June 16th.

 How To RSVP: